mdn/content/files/en-us/web/css/css_flexible_box_layout/backwards_compatibility_of_flexbox/index.md

 ## Conclusion

-While I’ve spent some time in this guide going through potential issues and fallbacks, flexbox is very much ready for you to be using in production work.
+While I've spent some time in this guide going through potential issues and fallbacks, flexbox is very much ready for you to be using in production work.
 This guide will help you in those cases where you do come across an issue or have the requirement to support older browsers.